India pursued assertive foreign policy in 2020, says U.S. Defense Intelligence Agency | ExBulletin

 According to Berrier, India has also maintained an assertive approach to its border with Pakistan, refusing to engage in diplomatic dialogue in the absence of Pakistani action to end support for anti-Indian militant groups.

-Tensions remain high in the aftermath of the Pulwama terrorist attack of 2019 and the military reactions that followed, and the action of the Modi government in August 2019 “to reduce Jammu and Kashmir’s autonomy by revising the Constitution Indian “.
+Tensions remain high after the Pulwama terrorist attack of 2019 and the military reactions that followed, and the action of the Modi government in August 2019 “to reduce the autonomy of Jammu and the Kashmirs by revising the Indian Constitution”.

 Indian Army units along the Line of Control border periodically carried out artillery strikes against suspected militant camps and Pakistani Army positions throughout the year.